Brijesh-Coder-IIITB/QuickTicket/README.md

 git clone https://github.com/tatwik-sai/QuickTicket.git
 ```

-- Navigate into the QuickTicket directory before running the program.
+- Navigate into the Python-Project directory before running the program.
 - Ensure to have the make utility installed on your system.

 ```